vsmathurcoin/hello-world/README.md

 # hello-world
-This is the hello-wor;d repository
+This is the hello-world repository
+It is the topmost branch of the repository.